Applications for our 2023 placements are now closed (Applications are open from December 15th to January 31st).

 Volunteers bring their own tents and stay at our established volunteer camps at Langidalur (Thórsmörk) and Básar (Goðaland).
 Facilities are basic and these including toilets, showers, cooking facilities, and group tents for eating in.
 During tree-planting projects, our volunteers stay at staff accommodation at our Forestry Stations.

 Map of the Thórsmörk area showing the volunteer camps.

 There is no participation fee.
 Our volunteers pay their own travel costs to Iceland and to the meeting point. at join their team at the Langidalur base-camp in Thórsmörk.
 Throughout the placement, food, transport and campsites are provided.
 Please note that participants cover their own costs if they leave the project area during their free time.

 Gloves and waterproofs for work are provided as well as any additional safety equipment that is required during the work tasks.
 Participants need to bring their own personal equipment and it is very important that our volunteers are well prepared.
 Essentials include waterproofs and warm clothes, hiking boots and a sturdy tent that you are able to carry when hiking.
 Further details can be found on our Equipment list for volunteers.

 Food is provided throughout the placement (including weekends).
 It is important that participants inform us about special dietary requirements before of their placement, as food is organised ahead of the projects.
 Volunteers take part in food preparation and all other domestic tasks at the camps.

-Our volunteers organise their own travel to and from the meeting point at Hvolsvöllur.
-Transport will be provided from Hvolsvöllur to our volunteer camps in Thórsmörk on the placement start date.
+Our volunteers organise their own travel to the meeting point in Thórsmörk (See Getting to Thórsmörk).

 Participants organising their own travel insurance for the duration of the placement.